palantir/conjure-python-client/README.md

 ## Local development

-A light-weight HTTP client library.
+A light-weight HTTP client library for conjure.

 ### Overview